aaronjerry02/Attendance-Marking-Using-Facial-Recognition/README.md

 ## Objective

 - Pre-register students by storing their face image (in good lighting conditions).
-- Then, verify a student’s identity by comparing a one of the image with stored ones.
+- Then, verify a student’s identity by comparing one of the images with stored ones.
-- If matched, mark the student's attendance in a `.csv` file.
+- If matched, mark the student's attendance in a '.csv' file.

 ---